-The Automotive & Boating industry came in with the highest CTR at 9.79%.
+The Home Goods industry came in with the highest CTR at 10.67%.
 Not only are the consumers in this industry extremely engaged with the ads and typically just click the first one they see, but advertisers in this industry always have promotional deals running too – making it more likely the consumer is going to click on a promotional ad over an organic one.

 Average Click-Through Rate By Business Type

-Lead Gen B2C was, with no surprise, the business type with the highest CTR at 5.58%.
+eCommerce was, with no surprise, the business type with the highest CTR at 8.25%.

-Overall, this makes perfect sense because when consumers are looking for a specific service, they are more likely to click on an ad and contact the company.
-It’s a much quicker user journey than it would be for Lead Gen B2B.
+Overall, this makes perfect sense because when consumers are looking for a specific product, they are more likely to click on an ad.
+They are also very easily swayed by promotional heavy ads, which are very common in the eCommerce space.

 Why Does Benchmarking Matter?

 So, why does all of this data matter?
 Well, for starters, it is always important to pay attention to which Google Ads campaigns are working great and which ones need to be dropped immediately.
 When you’re working with paid advertising, knowing where you stand at all times is crucial.

 However, publishing this report is designed to help businesses and decision-makers see what other firms in the same industry are experiencing by showing solid data.
 From there, this gives you an idea of whether your company should make paid ads a part of your overall marketing mix.